kej715/DtCyber/NOS2.8.7/README.md

 **GUEST** as an ordinary, non-privileged user account.

 That's it.
-You have a fully operational Control Data Cyber 865 supercomputer running the NOS 2.8.7 operating system, complete with APL, COBOL, FORTRAN IV and V, PASCAL, SYMPL, and COMPASS assembly language.
+You have a fully operational Control Data Cyber 865 supercomputer running the NOS 2.8.7 operating system, complete with APL, BASIC, COBOL, FORTRAN IV and V, PASCAL, SYMPL, and COMPASS assembly language.
 Welcome back to supercomputing in the 1980's!

 ## Preparing for Customization
 The NOS 2.8.7 installation tape images contain full source code and build procedures